AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

 ## Request a quote

-To download the  (Request for Quote), admins can select the license type and type the number of seats to generate the quote.
+To download the  (Request for Quote), administrator can select the license type and type the number of seats to generate the quote.
 Select **[!UICONTROL Download RFQ]** to download the quote.

 ![](assets/purchase-plans-go1.png)
 _Request for a quote_